 - (1) A notice of licence suspension served on a person by the road transport authority under this section- - (a) must state the date of the notice; and - (b) must state the date, not earlier than 21 days after the notice is served on the person, when the suspension of the person's driver licence is to begin (the date of effect); and - (c) must state the period of licence suspension; and - (d) must include any other information required under the regulations; and - (e) may include any additional information the road transport authority considers appropriate. - (2) The period of licence suspension is the period, beginning on the date of effect, applying under the table of licence suspension for demerit points.

 Table of licence suspension for demerit points

 item number of demerit points incurred within previous 3 years period of licence suspension

-1 12 to 15 3 months
+1 12-15 3 months

-2 16 to 19 4 months
+2 16-19 4 months

-3 20 or more 5 months